100% Community initiative is ensuring the 10 vital services for surviving and thriving

 - Emergency response requires alignment: County, city and community agencies, including emergency management, must design new processes to organize unprecedented collaboration and communication.

-- Local leaders facing unprecedented problems: Elected leaders in city, county and school government face unprecedented challenges, lacking a data-driven coordinated response.
+- Local leaders facing unprecedented problems: Elected leaders in city, county and school government face unprecedented challenges, and may lack the resources for a data-driven, coordinated and sustainable countywide response.
 County residents expect leadership to acknowledge and address the urgent need for both a short-term response and long-term recovery.

 - Public health crisis prevention and care: As each state learns valuable lessons from the COVID-19 pandemic, where gaps in care exist, state and local leaders strengthen health care and create a seamless system to ensure timely care to address current challenges and future public health crises.